Is Oxygen A Pure Substance

 The Atomic Structure of Oxygen

 Oxygen, represented by the chemical symbol O, is an element.
-Its atomic number is 8, meaning it has 8 protons in its nucleus.
+Now, its atomic number is 8, meaning it has 8 protons in its nucleus.
 In its most common form, it also has 8 neutrons and 8 electrons orbiting the nucleus.
 This specific arrangement of protons, neutrons, and electrons gives oxygen its unique chemical and physical properties.

 Oxygen in its Different Forms: Diatomic Oxygen (O2) and Ozone (O3)